pgEdge/lolor/docs/pg_upgrade_with_lolor.md

 The `pg_upgrade` utility is used for upgrading Postgres versions.

-You can use `pg_upgrade` with the `lolor` extension installed provided that you are using at least version 1.2.2.
-If using an older version, you will need to upgrade the extension first.
+You can use `pg_upgrade` with the `lolor` extension installed provided that you are using lolor version 1.2.2 or later.
+If you are using an older version of lolor, you will need to upgrade the extension first.

 Before running `pg_upgrade`, you must disable `lolor`.
-After executing, it can be enabled again.

-Use `psql` or another client to disable:
+After executing pg_upgrade, you can enable lolor.
+Use `psql` or another client to disable lolor:

 ```
 db1_17=# SELECT lolor.disable();
 ```

 Next, execute the upgrade.
-An example `pg_ugrade` command appears below:
+A sample `pg_ugrade` command appears below:

 ```
 # pg_upgrade --old-datadir=/data/db1_17 \